-The Management Committee of The Gillford Centre has a statutory duty (under section 100 of the Children and Families Act 2014), to ensure arrangements are in place to support pupils with medical conditions.
+The management committee of The Gillford centre has a statutory duty (under section 100 of the Children and Families Act 2014), to ensure arrangements are in place to support pupils with medical conditions.

-The aim of this Policy and procedures is to ensure that all pupils with medical conditions, in terms of both physical and mental health, receive appropriate support allowing them to play a full and active role in school life, remain healthy, have full access to education including physical education, school sports, and physical activity (PESSPA), and achieve their academic potential.
-It is based on the Department for Education (DfE) document Supporting pupils at school with medical conditions will be reviewed regularly, and made accessible to pupils, parents, staff, and other adults as appropriate.
+The aim of this Policy and procedures is to ensure that all pupils with medical conditions, in terms of both physical and mental health, receive appropriate support allowing them to play a full and active role in school life, remain healthy, have full access to education including physical education, schools sports, and physical activity (PESSPA), and achieve their academic potential.
+It is based on the Department for Education (DfE) document 'Supporting pupils at school with medical conditions: Statutory guidance for governing bodies of maintained schools and proprietors of academies in England', will be reviewed regularly, and made accessible to pupils, parents, staff, and other adults as appropriate.